-'Just' is used with the past perfect to refer to an event that was only a short time earlier than before now, e.g. The train had just left when I arrived at the station.
+'Just' is used with the past perfect to refer to an event that was only a short time earlier than before now, iii.
+You will find the keys on the table.

-(b) Read the following sentences and frame appropriate questions.

-i.
-Ravi will prepare the draft today itself.

-Ans.
-When will Ravi prepare the draft?
+- (b) Read the following sentences and frame appropriate questions. - i.
+Ravi will prepare the draft today itself. - Ans.
+When will Ravi prepare the draft? - ii.

-ii.
 The men pulled the animal out using ropes.